Welthungerhilfe: Structure

-Since its founding, the respective Federal President of Germany has been patron of the organization.
+Since its founding, the respective Federal President of Germany has been patron of the organisation.
 In 2008, a new management structure was established.
 Bärbel Dieckmann, who was at that time the mayor of Bonn, became Welthungerhilfe's President in November 2008; her deputy is Joachim von Braun, Director of the Center for Development Research (ZEF) at the University of Bonn.
 In organisational terms the registered association is managed by an honorary Supervisory Board of seven members which appoints a three-member executive Board of Directors.
 In September 2018, Mathias Mogge has been selected as secretary general.

 Funding

-Despite a rapid increase in the amount of private donations from the general public (2016: 44.7 million euros), Welthungerhilfe continues to finance the majority of its work from institutional grants (2016: 213.4 million euros).
+Despite a rapid increase in the amount of private donations from the general public (2024: 86.5 million euros), Welthungerhilfe continues to finance the majority of its work from institutional grants (2024: 291.9 million euros).
 The largest institutional donor organisations are the United Nations' World Food Programme (WFP), the German Federal Ministry for Economic Cooperation and Development (BMZ), the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the EU Commission and the German Federal Foreign Office (AA).
-In addition to those principal sources, income is received through 'Foundation Welthungerhilfe' (2016: 0.8 million euros) and "Interest and other income" (2016: 2.2 million euros).
-In 2016, Welthungerhilfe spent 4.9% of its income on administration, a further 9.7% was spent on advertising and public relations.
+In addition to those principal sources, income is received through 'Welthungerhilfe Foundation' (2024: 0.4 million euros) and "Interest and other income" (2016: 2.2 million euros).
+In 2024, Welthungerhilfe spent 2.3% of its income on administration, a further 3.8% was spent on advertising and public relations.

 Activities

 As well as direct disaster aid, Welthungerhilfe mainly provides support for people in developing countries in the fields of rural development and food security.
 Projects to restore basic infrastructure (schools, roads, etc.) to improve social integration and education and to strengthen civil society and health care are also carried out.

-In Germany and Europe, Welthungerhilfe is working together with other organisations to scrutinize current development policies and to campaign the relevant government bodies.
-In 2016, 17 projects in Germany helped raise awareness of global problems among the German and European public and political bodies.
+In Germany and Europe, Welthungerhilfe is working together with other organisations to scrutinise current development policies and to campaign the relevant government bodies.
+In 2024, 12 projects in Germany helped raise awareness of global problems among the German and European public and political bodies.
 Together with the children's charity, terre des hommes, Welthungerhilfe regularly publishes the Report on the Reality of Development Aid.[6]
 Welthungerhilfe is a member of VENRO, the Association of German Development and Humanitarian Aid NGOs.
 Together with the Alliance2015 network, an association of seven European aid organisations, it carries out political lobbying work at European level.
 It also promotes the appropriate debate of development politics topics in school lessons by providing teaching material, and offers a range of participative campaigns.
 Volunteer supporters assist Welthungerhilfe with fundraising events.